-At the date of inspection the property was in a condition generally consistent with its age and type of construction, however some items of maintenance and repair were noted.
+At the time of inspection the property was found to be in fair order for one of its age and type of construction with some items of repair and maintenance noted.

-Evidence of settlement/movement has affected the building as reflected by cracking to the internal fabric of the building.
+Evidence of settlement/movement has affected the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.